forestgrape/coronavirus/5_epidemiological/transmission.md

 Infectious aerosols can get into the air from the lower or upper respiratory tract through breathing, coughing or speaking (section [exhaling particles](../5_epidemiological/transmission.md#particles-sources)).

 Dry particulates get into the air either by the above conversion from aerosols, directly from an infected lung [to be searched/calculated if this is possible, work in progress] or from dirt.
-Dirt can be from sedimented air particles or from faeces. [to check: vacuum cleaner particle filter size].  [to be checked if dirt is/can be relevant and what kind of dirt]
+Dirt can be from sedimented air particles or from faeces. [to check: vacuum cleaner particle filter size].  [to be checked if dirt is/can be relevant and what kind of dirt //likely not relevant due virion decay]

 <!--todo deposition of particles with dry form, short summary-->

 <!--

 ------------unfinished------------------
 * (A) source -> aerosol  -> target<br>
 * (B) source -> aerosol  --dry-air-> dry particulate -> target